onthecodepath/iOS-Interview-Questions/README.md

 - [Core Data](https://github.com/onthecodepath/iOS-Interview-Questions#core-data)
     - What is Core Data?
     - When would you use Core Data over NSUserDefault?
-    - What is an object managed context?
+    - What is a managed object context?
 - [General / Uncategorized](https://github.com/onthecodepath/iOS-Interview-Questions#general--uncategorized)
     - What is the difference between a class and an object?
     - What is JSON?